How does an approved writer get addresses from Slack via Abby the Bot?

 How are candidates chosen that postcards are written for?

 Timing matters.
 If we are not otherwise committed, it can be a matter of chance.
-A “small” local campaign with a deserving progressive can (and has) lucked their way into our program because of good timing.
+A “small” local campaign with a deserving progressive can (and has) lucked out and been able to join our program because of good timing.

 It depends on the contest, the campaign, and the circumstances.
 Voter registration data is available upon request from every U.S. state elections authority as well as from every U.S. county that administers elections.
 This data is what Democratic state and county parties use to cultivate their databases.
 These databases are then made available to Democratic campaigns.